-Project Name: Soft Outdoor Destinations and Experiences – Goderich to Guelph (G2G) Rail Trail
+Project Name: Soft Outdoor Destinations and Experiences – Guelph to Goderich Rail Trail

 The 127-kilometre G2G Rail Trail continues to be a regional development priority.
 Running from the periphery of the Golden Horseshoe to the beaches of Lake Huron with a maximum three-per-cent trail grade, it is now open (as of summer 2017), with some detours remaining around missing infrastructure elements that are expected to be completed within five years.

 Ultimately, this trail – for users of all abilities from all walks of life – connects communities and offers a myriad of new economic opportunities.
 It encourages recreation and active lifestyles through interaction with farmlands, river valleys, local culture, industry and historic towns.

 A key partner of RTO4 on this project is the stewardship group and lease-holder of the G2G asset, the not-for-profit G2G Rail Trail Inc.

 - The completion of an entirely off-road 127-kilometre trail linking downtown Guelph to the beach in Goderich.

 - A fully accessible trail permitting usage by people of all mobility levels.

 - The fulfillment of the emerging economic opportunity of bringing services, hospitality and activities to, along and near the trail for the benefit of a growing number of daily users.